 Might be Interesting: Synology VS QNAP

-Best NAS for Plex Server Reviews
+Reviews of the Best NAS for Plex Servers in 2018

 Now this feels a little more like home entertainment.
 With a remote control included right out of the box, you already know there’s some serious business involved on the comfort level.

 The chassis is a funky mix of stylish and functional, bearing a USB 3.1 port on the front alongside the hardware keys and colorful status lights in a carbon color-schemed shell.